josephalevin/fson/readme.md

 Extracting arrays
 -----------------
 You can also extract entire arrays, as Fortran allocatable arrays, using fson_get().
-This assumes the array's elements are all of the same type (integer, real, double precision, or logical).
+This assumes the array's elements are all of the same type (integer, real, double precision, logical or character).
 Rank-1 (vector) or rank-2 (matrix) arrays are supported.

 The following example parses a JSON file containing an vector of integers called "v" and a matrix of real numbers called "m", and prints them: